greenonline/YACCAdventure/README.md

 ---

-The [Lex and YACC primer/HOWTO](https://berthub.eu/lex-yacc/cvs/lexyacc.pdf) provides a heating controller example.
+The [Lex and YACC primer/HOWTO](https://berthub.eu/lex-yacc/cvs/lexyacc.pdf) ([HTML format](https://tldp.org/HOWTO/Lex-YACC-HOWTO.html)) provides a heating controller example.
 It is from that same example that I developed these grammar rules.

 The objective was to re-create (at least, to some extent) the scene from the game "The Hobbit" that I used to play on a Speccy, years and years ago: